Puerto Rico: Single fallen tree on power line leaves 900K without power

 Before the outage, more than 50,000 customers had been in the dark since Hurricane Maria struck on Sept.
 20 and destroyed up to 75 percent of all power distribution lines.

-The latest outage comes two months after a fiery explosion at an electric substation in San Juan threw much of northern Puerto Rico into darkness.
+The latest outage came two months after a fiery explosion at an electric substation in San Juan threw much of northern Puerto Rico into darkness.

 Federal officials said Wednesday they expect to have a plan to strengthen and stabilize the power grid by June.